Stone Bridge (Adana)

 Taşköprü (Ponte in pietra, Stone bridge), historically known as Ponte Sarus, is a Roman bridge spanning the Seyhan River in Adana that was probably built in the first half of the second century AD.
 The bridge was a key link in ancient trade routes from the Mediterranean Sea to Anatolia and Persia.
 Until its closure in 2007, it was one of the oldest bridges in the world open to motorized vehicles.
 Since 2007 it has only carried foot traffic, and now hosts social and cultural events.

 Among the names used for the bridge during its history are the Saros Bridge, the Bridge of Justinian, the al-Walid Bridge and Taşköprü ("Stone Bridge" in Turkish).

 History

 Taşköprü carries traces of additions and restorations by several civilizations.
 The Hittite king Hattusili I is reported to have built a bridge in Adana en route to a military campaign in Syria, although it is not clear whether this was Adana's first bridge across the Seyhan River (then known as the Sarus).

-Victor Langlois, who visited Adana in 1852-1853, attributes the current bridge to the Emperor Hadrian, who ruled from 117 to 138 AD and traveled through Anatolia from 120 to 135 AD, commissioning buildings in many places.
+Victor Langlois, who visited Adana in 1852–1853, attributes the current bridge to the Emperor Hadrian, who ruled from AD 117 to 138 and traveled through Anatolia between 120 and 135, commissioning buildings in many places.
 Langlois reported that the bridge had borne an inscription with Hadrian's name until about twenty years before his visit.